Murder of the Notorious B.I.G.: Wrongful death claim

-The documents centered around interviews by numerous police officers of an incarcerated informant, who had been a cellmate of imprisoned Rampart officer Rafael Perez for some extended period of time.
-He reported that Perez had told him about his and Mack's involvement with Death Row Records and their activities at the Petersen Automotive Museum the night of Wallace's murder.
+The documents centered around interviews by numerous police officers with an incarcerated informant who had been a cellmate of imprisoned Rampart officer Rafael Perez for an extended period of time.
+He reported that Perez had told him about his and Mack's involvement with Death Row Records and their activities at the Petersen Automotive Museum on the night of Wallace's murder.
 As a result of the newly discovered evidence, the judge declared a mistrial and awarded the Wallace family its attorneys' fees.

-On April 16, 2007, relatives of Wallace filed a second wrongful death lawsuit against the City of Los Angeles.
+On April 16, 2007, relatives of Wallace filed a second wrongful death lawsuit against the city of Los Angeles.
 The suit also named two LAPD officers in the center of the investigation into the Rampart scandal, Perez and Nino Durden.
-According to the claim, Perez, an alleged affiliate of Death Row Records, admitted to LAPD officials that he and Mack (who was not named in the lawsuit) "conspired to murder, and participated in the murder of Christopher Wallace".
-The Wallace family said the LAPD "consciously concealed Rafael Perez's involvement in the murder of ...
-Wallace".
+According to the claim, Perez, an alleged affiliate of Death Row Records, admitted to LAPD officials that he and Mack (who was not named in the lawsuit) "conspired to murder, and participated in the murder of Christopher Wallace."
+The Wallace family claimed that the LAPD "consciously concealed Rafael Perez's involvement in the murder of ...
+Wallace."

-United States District Judge Florence-Marie Cooper granted summary judgment to the city on December 17, 2007, finding that the Wallace family had not complied with a California law that required the family to give notice of its claim to the State within six months of Wallace's death.
+United States district judge Florence-Marie Cooper granted summary judgment to the city on December 17, 2007, finding that the Wallace family had not complied with a California law that required the family to provide notice of its claim to the state within six months of Wallace's death.
 The Wallace family refiled the suit, dropping the state law claims on May 27, 2008.
-The suit against the City of Los Angeles was finally dismissed in 2010.
+The suit against the city of Los Angeles was dismissed in 2010.
 It was described by The New York Times as "one of the longest running and most contentious celebrity cases in history."
 The Wallace suit had asked for $500 million from the city.

 Defamation

-On January 19, 2007, Tyruss "Big Syke" Himes, a friend of Shakur who was implicated in Wallace's murder by the Los Angeles Fox affiliate KTTV and XXL magazine in 2005, had a defamation lawsuit regarding the accusations thrown out of court.
+On January 19, 2007, Tyruss "Big Syke" Himes, a friend of Shakur who was implicated in Wallace's murder by the Los Angeles Fox affiliate KTTV and XXL magazine in 2005, brought a defamation lawsuit regarding the accusations.